thomasfermi/Algorithms-for-Automated-Driving/_sources/Appendix/ExerciseSetup.md

 ````

 ## Getting help
-If you have a question, feel free to ask it by [raising an issue on github](https://github.com/thomasfermi/Algorithms-for-Automated-Driving/issues).
-Please add the "question" label, when creating the issue.
+If you have a question about the exercises, feel free to ask it on  [github discussions](https://github.com/thomasfermi/Algorithms-for-Automated-Driving/discussions) or on the [discord server](https://discord.gg/57YEzkCFHN).